pokepark/PokemonQuestBot/README.md

 #### Example: Allow the creator and the admins of the channel -100224466889 to create quests as well as sharing quests created by their own or others to the predefined chat list or any other chat

-Access file: `access\access-100224466889`
+Access file for the creator: `access\creator-100224466889`

+Access file for the admins: `access\admins-100224466889`

 Important: The minus `-` in front of the actual chat id must be part of the name as it's part of the chat id!

-Content of the access file, so the actual permissions:
+Content of the access files, so the actual permissions:
 `access-bot
-allow-creator
-allow-admins
 create
 share-all
 share-own